gesape/AutoStatsQ/README.md

 Station list:
 -------------

-Lists of stations as input can be in pyrocko station format, as station-xml or as comma-spread-file with columns: network code, station code, latitude (float), longitude(float), station elevation [km], station depth [km].
+Lists of stations as input can be in pyrocko station format, as fdsn station-xml or as comma-spread-file with columns: network code, station code, latitude (float), longitude(float), station elevation [km], station depth [km].
 Please use the file extensions

 Step-by-step instructions:
 --------------------------